 The cosmic zero point photons (ZPP) are a constituent of the vacuum energy of free space and the spacetime fabric of the cosmos.
-A vacuum, strictly speaking, is a physical state totally devoid of particles of matter or of radiation (photons).
+A vacuum, strictly speaking, is a physical state totally devoid of particles of matter and of radiation (photons).
 Such a vacuum does not exist in practice.

-In comparison, a CMB (cosmic microwave background) photon has a temperature of 2.7 K, a wavelength of 1.1mm and the density is 411 photons per centimeter cube.
+The CMB (cosmic microwave background) photons have a temperature of 2.7 K, a wavelength of 1.1mm and the density is 411 photons per centimeter cube.